pramsey/pgsql-ogr-fdw/README.md

 If the OGR driver you are using supports it, you can insert/update/delete records from your FDW tables.

 For file-backed drivers, the user under which `postgres` runs will need read/write access to the file being altered.
-For database-backed drivers, your connection need a user with read/write permissions to the database.
+For database-backed drivers, your connection needs a user with read/write permissions to the database.

+By default, servers and tables are updateable if the OGR driver supports it, but you can turn off updateability at a server or table level using the `updateable` option:

+    ALTER FOREIGN SERVER myserver
+      OPTIONS (ADD updatable 'false');

+    ALTER FOREIGN TABLE mytable
+      OPTIONS (ADD updatable 'false');

 Writeable tables only work if you have included a `fid` column in your table definition.
 By default, tables imported by `IMPORT FOREIGN SCHEMA` or using the example SQL code from `ogr_fdw_info` include a `fid` column.

+### Column Name Mapping

+You can create an FDW table with any subset of columns from the OGR source you like, just by using the same column names as the source:

+    CREATE FOREIGN TABLE typetest_fdw_partial (
+      clock time,
+      name varchar
+      )
+      SERVER wraparound
+      OPTIONS ( layer 'typetest' );

+You can also explicitly map remote column names to different local names using the `column_name` option:

+    CREATE FOREIGN TABLE typetest_fdw_mapped (
+      fid bigint,
+      supertime time OPTIONS ( column_name 'clock' ),
+      thebestnamething varchar OPTIONS ( column_name 'name' )
+      )
+      SERVER wraparound
+      OPTIONS ( layer 'typetest' );

 ### Automatic Foreign Table Creation